Taking care of elderly parents can be challenging for family members.

 Your parents are vulnerable to manipulation and persuasion from harmful parties, leaving them at risk of diminishing their checking and savings.
 Aggressors can be crafty and steal social security numbers from older adults without their knowledge.

-As a part of the financial checklist, we always recommend gaining legal authority to monitor and protect their finances.
+As a part of the financial checklist or a legal checklist for aging parents, we always recommend gaining legal authority to monitor and protect their finances.

 Conservatorship and Power of Attorney for Finances